spheronFdn/fns/README.md

 ```

 **NOTE:**
-If using FNSjs with Node, you may need to pass the `--experimental-specifier-resolution=node` flag.
+If using FNSlib with Node, you may need to pass the `--experimental-specifier-resolution=node` flag.

 ```sh
 node --experimental-specifier-resolution=node ./index.js